JPro-one/markdown-javafx-renderer/README.md

 ## Changelog

+### 0.2.0
+* Added support for ordered lists.
+* We now us the Java11 Module System.
+At least Java11 is now required.
 ### 0.1.9
 * Added support for strikethrough
 * It's now possible to change the link color in the css with `-mdfx-link-color`